wingify/wingify.github.io/_posts/2017-10-04-migrating-towards-yarn-webpack.markdown

 ### Upgrading to 3

-According to Sean T. Larkin in the [release blog post](https://medium.com/webpack/webpack-3-official-release-15fd2dd8f07b): “Migrating from webpack 2 to 3, should involve no effort beyond running the upgrade commands in your terminal.
+According to Sean T. Larkin in the [release blog post](https://medium.com/webpack/webpack-3-official-release-15fd2dd8f07b): "webpack 3: Official Release!!", migrating from webpack 2 to 3 should involve no effort beyond running the upgrade commands in your terminal.
 We are using `Webpack@3.6.0` and `yarn@1.0.2` now :)

 ### Last but not the least - Stepping towards a long journey